makersacademy/takeaway-challenge/README.md

 * Menu Class:
   * menu_list:
     1. variable with restaurant name
+    2. change menu_list to hashes with number values and prices
   * show_list:
-    1.  method to show variable.
+    1.  method to show hash interpolation.

 ------
 ```